mixxxdj/manual/source/chapters/advanced_topics.rst

    .. versionadded:: v1.10.0

+.. mixxx:control:: [MicrophoneN],PeakIndicatorL
+                   [AuxiliaryN],PeakIndicatorL

+   Indicates when the signal is clipping (too loud for the hardware and is being distorted) for the left channel

+   :range: binary
+   :feedback: Clip light (left)

+   .. versionadded:: v2.0.0

+.. mixxx:control:: [MicrophoneN],PeakIndicatorR
+                   [AuxiliaryN],PeakIndicatorR

+   Indicates when the signal is clipping (too loud for the hardware and is being distorted) for the right channel

+   :range: binary
+   :feedback: Clip light (right)

+   .. versionadded:: v2.0.0

+.. mixxx:control:: [MicrophoneN],pfl
+                   [AuxiliaryN],pfl

+   Toggles headphone cueing

+   :range: binary
+   :feedback: Headphone button

 .. mixxx:control:: [MicrophoneN],talkover
+                   [AuxiliaryN],talkover

-   Hold value at 1 to mix microphone input into the master output.
+   Hold value at 1 to mix channel input into the master output.

    :range: binary
    :feedback: Talk button